 Ridership up for fourth straight year.

 Feb.
-1, RTA begins to equip all new buses with video camera system for increased security.
+1, RTA begins to equip all new buses with video cameras for increased security.

 Feb.
 1, All RTA property became smoke-free.